Guardian Portal

 2. RSVP Standard

-If a member’s availability changes, they are expected to update their response or notify leadership as soon as reasonably possible.
+Mean it when you RSVP.
+If your availability changes, update your response or tell leadership as soon as you can.

 3. Event Visibility